beepboop271/ctf-writeups-solutions/google2021/cpp/README.md

 [187, 85, 171, 197, 185, 157, 201, 105, 187, 55, 217, 205, 33, 179, 207, 207, 159, 9, 181, 61, 235, 127, 87, 161, 235, 135, 103, 35, 23, 37, 209, 27, 8, 100, 100, 53, 145, 100, 231, 160, 6, 170, 221, 117, 23, 157, 109, 92, 94, 25, 253, 233, 12, 249, 180, 131, 134, 34, 66, 30, 87, 161, 40, 98, 250, 123, 27, 186, 30, 180, 179, 88, 198, 243, 140, 144, 59, 186, 25, 110, 206, 223, 241, 37, 141, 64, 128, 112, 224, 77, 28]
 ```

-Then, I cut out the `#if __INCLUDE_LEVEL__ > 12`, `#else`, `#endif` block (i.e. the state machine loop) into another file to process it.
+Then, I cut out the `#if __INCLUDE_LEVEL__ > 12`, `#else`, `#endif` block (i.e. the state machine loop) to process it.
 In my first attempt, I used a bunch of if statements to convert the output, but I ended up missing some cases, so to be sure, I wrote a second regex based version which first ensures that I know what all the cases are before substituting them for C code.

 Here is the full regex, if you're interested.
 It (along with the code) is not very important, so you can skip over it: